 Army Compatible Use Buffer (ACUB) Program

 Fort Indiantown Gap, like many other military installations in the United States, was originally established in a rural area far from a population center.
-With population growth, urban sprawl, and other development has come an increasing number of citizen complaints about military training that generates noise, dust, and, smoke from weapons, vehicles, and aircraft.
+With population growth, urban sprawl, and other development has come an increasing number of citizen complaints about military training that generates noise, dust, and smoke from weapons, vehicles, and aircraft.
 Commanders frequently are required to choose between being good neighbors and meeting training requirements.
-Noise and safety concerns, the presence of cultural and historic resources, and the distribution of endangered species can often result in training restrictions affecting military readiness.
+Noise and safety concerns, the presence of cultural and historic resources, and the distribution of endangered species and habitat can often result in training restrictions affecting military readiness.

-What is ACUB Not?
+What ACUB is Not?

 1. ACUB is NOT a program to purchase additional land for training or testing at Fort Indiantown Gap.
 FTIG, The Pennsylvania National Guard, or the US Army do not own, hold the deed, hold an easement, or retain the development rights to properties in the ACUB program.
 Participating properties are held (via fee-sale, easement, deed restriction, or other method) by a third party.